sherpa/sherpa/README.md

  - Python: `setuptools`, `numpy`
  - System: `gcc`, `g++`, `gfortran`, `make`, `flex`, `bison`

-At present it is suggested that Sherpa be built with Python 2.7.
+The current Sherpa code base only works with Python 2.7.

 It is *highly* recommended that [`matplotlib`](http://matplotlib.org/) be installed, as this is used to create graphical output (although the